Tambiebarango/lendesk_submission/README.md

 ### Limitations

-- Race conditions: In order to enforce the uniqueness of primary keys (`#{Model}-{record.pk}`) even in the event of a race condition, I have wrapped every transaction that creates a record in redis in a redis transaction.
+- Race conditions: In order to enforce the uniqueness of primary keys (`#{Model}-{record.pk}`) even in the event of a race condition, I have wrapped every transaction that creates a record (`hset`) in redis in a redis transaction.
 This will ensure that whilst writing to redis, redis doesn't accept any other requests.
 This has the potential to slow down the application; however, it's a risk worth taking to preserve uniqueness of primary keys.
+Before the transaction begins, a uniqueness check will be done at the database level as well.

 ## API Documentation